This American Spent 72 Hours In A Glass Cabin In Sweden To De-StressNovember 8, 2017

 Visit Sweden is known for its interesting approaches to promote the Swedish outdoor experience.

-Earlier this year, the entire country of Sweden was listed on Airbnb, and more recently, Visit Sweden launched the 72 Hour Cabin, where five people from around the world with particularly stressful occupations were invited to spend 72 hours in the Swedish wilderness, spending their nights in a glass cabin and their days exploring, fishing and kayaking.
+In 2017, the entire country of Sweden was listed on Airbnb, and more recently, Visit Sweden launched the 72 Hour Cabin, where five people from around the world with particularly stressful occupations were invited to spend 72 hours in the Swedish wilderness, spending their nights in a glass cabin and their days exploring, fishing and kayaking.